 Previously, Alex was a Fulbright Scholar in Java and Lombok, Indonesia, researching the nexus of climate resilience, energy access, and food and water security.
 In Indonesia, Alex came to appreciate how fast we were running out of time, leading him to collaborate with the Forum for Climate Engineering Assessment and briefly with Harvard University’s Solar Geoengineering Research Program as a visiting scholar.

-Born in Madrid and raised in New York, Alex speaks Spanish, French, and Indonesian.
-The jury is out on whether he can claim Italian too.
+Born in Madrid and raised in New York, Alex speaks Spanish, Italian, French, and Indonesian.
 In addition to India and Indonesia, he’s also lived in Uganda, Belgium, and Spain.
 As an avid backpacker and street food enthusiast, Alex has traveled to over 50 countries and (painfully) built up a mean microbiome.

 Alex holds an MA in international policy specializing in energy and the environment from Stanford University, an Honors BA in international studies specializing in environmental policy and economic development from American University, and a Clean Energy Leadership Institute (CELI) fellowship.